martikaine/lut-fullstack-course/learning-diary.md

 ## 1. NodeJS basics

-- on laptop
+This tutorial was mostly just a refresher for me, as I was already quite familiar with NodeJS.
+Making a simple web server with vanilla Node was a fun way to apply those things, though - I had always just went straight for Express for that.
+The project managed to incorporate quite a few of the builtin Node features in a practical manner.

 ## 2. ExpressJS basics

 Short and sweet.
-I had used ExpressJS before, so this was mostly things I already knew about.
+I had used ExpressJS before, so these were also mostly things I already knew about.
 I had also used Handlebars, but using Express as the template engine was new to me.
 Good to know that there's a plugin for it.

 ## 3. MongoDB basics